 Without your express consent and unless indicated otherwise, we shall use the personal data shared by you solely to the extent this is required for you to use our website, including the processing of your enquiries and the performance of the requested services, and we only collect your personal data if you share this with us voluntarily, e.g. by sending an enquiry via our contact form, requesting a specific service or signing up for our newsletter.
-Upon registering for our newsletter (see Section 4 below), we may use such user information to arrange for you to be sent personalised messages.
-The following Sections 3 to 8 contain a detailed description of the cookies and website analysis tools that we utilise for this purpose, along with your rights to refuse consent.
+Upon registering for our newsletter, we may use such user information to arrange for you to be sent personalised messages.

 3. Use of our Contact Form

 Submitting an enquiry through our contact form is voluntary.
 However, if you choose to submit such enquiry, we gather and process personal data (such as your first name, surname, email address and other data that you voluntarily share with us) carefully and exclusively for the purposes described in this Statement and only to the extent necessary for the purpose of providing services in relation to your enquiry (e.g. in order to have the requested information sent to you) and within the framework of applicable legal provisions.